 Boone gives a shout-out to the fans that have patiently waited for the film’s release.
 “They’re my favourite fans because they actually don’t complain.
 They just do really cool artwork of the characters.
 There’s probably 100-plus pieces of artwork that fans have done that I’d still like to figure out a way to do a book; to get permission from everybody and do a book.”

-If he hopes adults will gather to see the film, then he admits it’s best viewed by a younger crowd.
+While he hopes adults will check out the film, Boone also admits it’s best viewed by a younger crowd.
 “It was really made for teenagers who are outsiders; people who feel out of place and who are going through a tough time in general.

 “I always say, I make couch movies, which are like, when I was a teenager and I was really depressed, I’d have a certain movie I’d pop on and go lay on the couch.
 It made me feel better, so these kind of movies will hopefully be your friend.”